rbellido-ut/pipe-n-fork/pseudocode.md

             write to outputpipe

 output(pipe):
+    start thread for reading pipe from translate

     while (1):
         read from pipe one character at a time output the character to stdout

 translate(pipe):
+    initialize translatedline

     while(1):
-        read from pipe one character at a time
+        read from pipe one character at a time if character is 'K':

-translateline(line):
-    for each character in line:
+            clear translatedline
-        if character is 'K'
+        else if character is 'X':
-            return empty translated line
-        if character is 'X'
+            erase one character at end of translatedline else if character is 'a':
-            don't add character to translated line
+            append 'z' to translatedline
-        if character is 'a'
+        else if character is 'E':
-            replace character by 'z' in translated line

-    return translated line
+            send translatedline to translate_output pipe
+            clear translatedline
+        else
+            append character to translatedline
 ```